 I allowed myself to be too intimidated by the head-making process, that it took me two years to give it a try.
 Once I made my first head, I firmly chastised myself, and then promptly make a grand total of four more heads that same day.

-Making a Waldorf inspired doll head took me about a half an hour or so the first time; the following heads took only slightly less time to complete.
+Making a Waldorf-inspired doll head took me about half an hour or so the first time; the following heads took only slightly less time to complete.

 Now, when I say made the head, I literally mean just forming the tight basic head shape.
 Tying the strings and sewing them into place took another 10 minutes.

 Completing the nose soft sculpting work took an additional 10 minutes.
 Making a Waldorf-style doll head is not the rocket science of natural toymaking experiences that I had made it out to be in my mind.
 If I can pull off a perfectly crafted Waldorf doll head, so can you!

-I was all ready to make Waldorf dolls for our two youngest granddaughters for Christmas, but kept putting the project at my end of my homemade toys making “to do” list because if my doll head phobia.
+I was all ready to make traditional Waldorf dolls for our two youngest granddaughters for Christmas but kept putting the project on my end of my homemade toys-making to-do list because of my doll head phobia.

 Come the middle of October, I became really worried that I would not be able to pull off the project and waste a bunch of money trying to in the process.

 The Waldorf doll kits that I had found online ranged in price from $50 to $90 each, depending upon the dimensions of the doll, and how much soft sculpting and hand embroidery was included in the kit.

 Well, fellow homesteaders, I wound up breaking the rules on those first two Waldorf dolls.
 After literally hours of searching over multiple days, I finally found a Waldorf doll that was not going to cost much more than the kit, and the additional items that were not included in the kit… there were always additional items needed.